Sanitary Sewer Separation Project

 The heat map above indicates areas of inflow and infiltration in the sanitary sewer system, with the highest area in red.
 This information is based on data collected from flow meters provided to Maumee by the Ohio Environmental Protection Agency.

-Sewer Inspection Registration
+Schedule Your Sewer Inspection

 Name(Required)